-- 3. Teams shall consist of nineteen players (to be named before the commencement of each game), not more than eighteen of whom shall take part in a match at any one time, unless where handicaps are conceded.
-The nineteenth man must attend the ground and shall be available for use at discretion of his captain as a substitute player at any time during the match, but no player shall return to the field after having been once replaced.
-The nineteenth man shall not enter the playing arena until the man he is to replace has left the playing arena.
-If during the progress of the game a team is detected in manner provided for by Rule 35 playing more than the number arranged for or if a player after having been once replaced returns to the field, all points scored by such team prior to such detection or prior to the return to the field of the player who has been replaced shall be annulled.
-A club which commences play with less than the number arranged for shall be allowed to complete its number at any stage of the game. - (i) The controlling body in any State may grant authority to junior or country Associations to reduce the number of players who shall take part in a match.
+- 3. (a) Teams shall consist of nineteen players, all of whom must attend the ground.
+A list containing the names or such players and numbers displayed on their respective guernseys shall be handed to the field umpire before the start of the game. - (b) Not more than eighteen of the named players shall take part in a match at any one time unless where handicaps are conceded. - (c) A team commencing, play with less than the number arranged for may at any stage of the game complete its from players named in the abovementioned list. - (d) When eighteen players have entered the arena the remaining player named in such list shall for the purpose of this Rule he deemed to be the nineteenth man. - (e) The nineteenth man shall be available for use at the discretion of his captain as substitute player at any time during, the match. - (f) No player shall return to the field after having been once replaced. - (g) The nineteenth man shall not enter the playing

+- arena until the man he has to replace has left the playing arena. - (h) If during the progress of the game a team is detected in a manner provided by Rule 35 playing more than the number arranged for, or if a player, after having been replaced, returns to the field, all points scored by such team prior to detection or prior to the return to the field of the player who has been replaced shall be annulled. - (i) Where the rules of an Association provide that a player must play a certain number of matches in the minor round in order to qualify to play in the semi finals and final, a nineteenth man whose name is on the list of players exchanged before of the match and who is on the ground in uniform and ready to play, and who remains so ready until the conclusion of the match, shall for all purposes be deemed to have played in such match. - (j) The controlling body in any State may grant authority to junior or country Association to reduce the number of players who shall take part in a match.
 Such teams to consist of not less than 15 players.
 The other conditions of Law 3 to apply.